-When selecting sessions, the Programs Committee should count the number of available regular session slots to make sure that the number of sessions selected plus all mandatory sessions fit into the number of session block slots available.
+When selecting sessions, the Programs Subcommittee should count the number of available regular session slots to make sure that the number of sessions selected plus all mandatory sessions fit into the number of session block slots available.

 Conference Session Selection Process

 Proposed sessions are collected online and forwarded to the Chapter’s administrative support team.
-Either the proposal system itself, or the conference assistants, will create a numbered matrix of submissions’ titles and moderators for use by the Programs Committee and Chapter that are keyed to the individual online submittals.
+Either the proposal system itself, or the conference assistants, will create a numbered matrix of submissions’ titles and moderators for use by the Programs Subcommittee and Chapter that are keyed to the individual online submittals.

-The proposal system’s online scoring module feature was first used by the 2016 Conference Program Committee.
-Additional information regarding use of the online scoring, along with procedural steps and user info from the Committee, will be found in Appendix Q which will be updated as needed.
+The proposal system’s online scoring module feature was first used by the 2016 Conference Program Subcommittee.
+Additional information regarding use of the online scoring, along with procedural steps and user info from the subcommittee, will be found in Appendix Q which will be updated as needed.